waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

 - high performance
 - The price for instance store is included in instance
 - This is a **Temporary** storage only

+## Choosing between the EC2 Instance Store and EBS

+#### When to use EBS
+- Highly available and Reliable storage
+- Persistent storage that's independent of the ES2 instance
+- **Cluster** - multi-attach feature in io1 to allow your volume to be attached to multiple instances
+- Region Resilient backups - can't do this with with Instance store volume in an automated way.
+- **Performance Caps EBS**
+  - If you require up to 60,000 IOPS and 1,000 MiB/s per **volume**
+  - OR
+  - 80,000 IOPS and 2,375 MB/s per **instance**

+#### When to use Instance Store

+- Value - included in instance cost.
+Generally the larger the size of an instance, generally come with more volumes or better performing volumes
+- If you don't care about storage being permanent or highly available, then instance store represent great value as they come for free with the prince of an instance
+- **Performance**
+  - More than 80,000 IOPS and 2,375 MB/s
+- Temp Storage volume
+  - Caching
+  - areas used to store temporary manipulation of data
+- Stateless services - where server holds nothing of value
+  - like web server or other application server that don't themselves store any accounts or any sessions and you just need access to temporary space
+- rigid link storage and instance
+  - When you need data to be removed as soon as instance is gone
+- Key words to remember Instance store volumes
+  - Temporary
+  - performance
+  - movement between instances
+  - failover

+## Snapshot, Restore & Fast Snapshot Restore (FSR)

+- Snapshots are an efficient way to backup your EBS volume to S3
+  - This is to protect your volume from Availability Zone issues or local storage system failure
+- Snapshots are also useful for migrating volume data from one AZ to another using S3
+- EBS volumes have AZ resilience only - means if the entire AZ fails your EBS volumes will be impacted
+- Since snapshots are stored in S3 to your volume data becomes region resilient as S3 replicates data between available AZs in that region
+- The first time snapshots only copy full data stored on EBS volume
+  - if you have 40GB EBS volume and you are occupying only 10 GB then - the first snapshot will only copy 10 GB data
+  - When snapshot copy the data, your EBS performance won't be impacted during this initial snapshot - but it takes time in the background
+- Future snapshots are incremental, consumes less space and quicker to perform
+- EBS volumes can be created or restored from snapshots
+- Snapshots can also be copied to another AWS region
+  - You can use this for global DR processes or as a migration tool

+#### Key things to remember about snapshots

+- When you create a new EBS volume without using snapshot - the performance is available immediately
+- If you restore volume via snapshot, it restores lazily
+  - if you restore snapshot via S3 it takes some time, but if you start requesting data immediately while the restore is in process, it will immediately fetch data from S3 which achieves lower level of performance compared to reading from EBS directly
+- Rapid initialisation
+  - You can force a read of every block of the volume and this is done in the operating system using tools such as DD on Linux
+  - This forces EBS to pull all the snapshot data from S3 into that volume
+  - This is something you would do immediately when you restore the volume before moving that volume to production use
+- To avoid the admin overhead of using OS toolset, you can use Fast Snapshot Restore(FSR) which does the same thing and instantly restores a volume
+- You can create 50 FSR per region - For each FSR, you have to pick the snapshot and the AZ you want to do restore to
+- FSR costs extra - can get really expensive if you have a lot of snapshots
+- You can save this money by forcing a read of every block manually using DD in Linux or other tool in the OS
+- But to save the admin overhead, then go for FSR

+**Snapshot Consumption and Billing**

+- You are billed GB-month for snapshots
+- 20 GB stored for half a month, represents 10 GB-month.
+- Remember snapshots only copy used data on the volume NOT allocated storage on the Volume.
+- The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.